 I met a lot of new friends and reconnected with old ones because of you.
 People I thought I would not get along with and people I dearly missed.
 I’ve had deep, meaningful conversations and awkward small-talks.
 Hilarious stories I can’t remember now but can still hear the laughter.
 I’ve ministered people and been ministered to.

 I think what I’ll miss most is that when I was alone in the car, I was truly by myself.
 I would have the most bitter complaints and throat-thinning worries spilled.
-I would laugh at myself at lot.
-When memories raced, I would be embarrassed, shamed, apologetic, and defensive of what I did and how I behaved.
+I would laugh at myself and embarrassed of what I remembered I did.
 I had revelations and solemn moments of prayer.
-This kind of space that opens for such things does not come easy.
+This kind of space that allows such things does not come easy.
 Often, that kind of space has to be cultivated, and you made it easy.